Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 | Chat | Yes (slash commands) |

-CodeGPT has the largest install base of any AI coding extension outside of Copilot itself.
-The appeal is simplicity — install the extension, select Ollama as your provider, pick a model, and it works.
+CodeGPT has the largest install base of any AI coding extension outside Copilot.
+Install the extension, select Ollama, pick a model, and it works.

 Who it’s for: Developers who want the simplest possible setup and don’t need advanced configuration.